BYLAWS OF THE INTERNATIONAL SOCIETY FOR THE SCHOLARSHIP OF TEACHING AND LEARNING, INC - October 2017 Revision

 The Communications Committee is responsible for developing and maintaining effective communication with and among Society members.
 The committee contributes to and monitors the website, blog, and social media pages as primary means of communication with current and potential members.
-The committee, in collaboration with the Publications Advisory Committee and the Advocacy and Outreach Committee devises and creates materials to represent the organization to public audiences.
+The committee, in collaboration with the Publications Advisory Committee and the Advocacy Committee devises and creates materials to represent the organization to public audiences.
 The Committee recruits, selects, and supervises the work of the Communications Coordinator, including the support of online interactivity and communication among special interest groups and other communities of practice within the Society.

 At each meeting of the Board of Directors at the annual face-to-face business meeting, the Communications Committee presents a report on activities and developments on the Society website and in newsletter production and reception.
 The committee at that time will present materials produced or suggested for communication purposes.
 The Communications Committee also advises the Board on further development of the Society’s overall strategies for communications among members, between the Society and the membership, and with audiences outside the Society.